Red-breasted nuthatch: Feeding behaviour and diet

+Pine seeds (here, Pinus rigida) are an important component of the diet.
+Clinton Township, New Jersey.

+Red-breasted nuthatches are often very confiding, and will readily take offered food from human hands.
+Toronto, Canada.

 Breeding

 The red-breasted nuthatch, like all nuthatches, is monogamous.
 The male courts the female with a peculiar display, lifting his head and tail while turning his back to her, drooping his wings, and swaying from side to side.

 This bird excavates its own cavity nest, 1.53–37 m above ground (usually around 4.6 m.
 Excavation is done by both sexes and takes one to eight weeks.
 The pair smears sap around the entrance hole, presumably to help deter predators.
 The nest is lined with grass, moss, shredded bark and rootlets.
 Nest building is done by both sexes, but mostly by females.

 The female lays 2–8 eggs (usually 5–6), which are white, creamy or pinkish, and covered with reddish-brown speckles.
 The eggs measure 0.6–0.7 in long by 0.4–0.5 in wide.
 Incubation is done by the female and lasts 12–13 days.
 The young are altricial and stay in the nest for 2–3 weeks, brooded by the female but fed by both sexes.
 Normally, there is only one brood per year.
 Lifespan is around 6 years.